 The Hardcore Street Fight saw a variety of weapons used- steel chairs, kendo sticks, ladders, trash cans, crutches, you name it!

-Shawn did avoid taking any solid bumps in the match and was notably avoiding contact towards his lower back.
+Shawn avoided taking any solid bumps in the match and notably avoided contact with his lower back.

 The pace was slow and methodical, but it worked well.
 Shawn managed to have a successful return, victorious over his dastardly opponent.

 Despite taking very few bumps and the slow pacing throughout, the match still thrived.

 Original Scarcity of Footage of Shawn Michaels TWA In-Ring Return

 This rare TWA match planted the seeds for Shawn Michaels’ eventual return in 2002.